-Our What You Said question this week is: What should Cincinnati do to attract the next Amazon?
+Our What You Said question this week is: Should the library close and sell its North Building?

 Please share your opinions with us, and we'll publish some of the most interesting and representative in our What You Said feature later this week.

 There are a few ways you can share your thoughts:

 - Email Managing Editor for Opinion and Engagement David Holthaus at email@example.com .

 - Visit our Facebook page , where you can leave comments on this story.

 - Tell us on Twitter .

 You can share your written thoughts, a video file, an audio file or simply a tweet or Facebook comment.